FROM: Tom Melcher, Director

-This memo is to explain the updated estimate of the referendum cap inflation adjustment (view Estimated Cap Inflation Calculation Estimates Spreadsheet – FY 2005-2023).
+This memo is to explain the updated estimate of the referendum cap inflation adjustment.
+View Estimated Cap Inflation Calculation Estimates Spreadsheet – FY 2005-2023.

-With the converted referendum allowances and caps enacted by Laws 2013, Chapter 116, the baseline for the inflation adjustment ratio for FY 2015 and later years is reset from FY 2004 to FY 2015.
-The standard cap is set at $1,845 for FY 2015 and be increased by the projected inflation ratio for each subsequent year.
+With the converted referendum allowances and caps enacted by Laws 2013, Chapter 116, the baseline for the inflation adjustment ratio for FY 2015 and later years was reset from FY 2004 to FY 2015.
+The standard cap is set at $1,845 for FY 2015 and be increased by the projected inflation ratio for FY 2016 and each subsequent year.

 The alternative cap is also converted beginning FY 2015 and becomes the new baseline.
 For years after FY 2015, the alternative cap will be increased by one-fourth of the formula allowance increase between FY 2015 and the current revenue year.
 Estimates for FY 2016 and later are based on current law and assume no increase in the formula allowance in future years after FY 2015.

 For school districts that passed a referendum with an automatic inflation adjustment on the ballot, FY 2009 was the first year that the automatic adjustment could be made.
 The annual inflation adjustment for FY 2015 is currently estimated at 1.97 percent.
 This is an increase from the estimated 1.67 percent that was used to set school district levies last year.
 District with an FY 2015 referendum allowance with an automatic inflation adjustment may have a small positive levy adjustment added to the district's levy authority this fall.
 The annual inflation adjustment for FY 2016 is currently estimated at 1.35 percent which will be used to calculate initial levy authority this fall.